v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Experiments

 \subsection{Main Results}

 Based on the results in \Cref{tab:main-result}, we analyze the humor competence of MLLMs along three dimensions: video humor discovery, understanding, and subtle humor inference.
-Our results reveal several shortcomings of MMLMs: they (i) struggle to identify humorous elements when explicit cues are absent, (ii) inadequately fuse information across modalities for understanding, and (iii) show limited capacity for inferring subtle humor.
+Our results reveal several shortcomings of MLLMs: they (i) struggle to identify humorous elements when explicit cues are absent, (ii) inadequately fuse information across modalities for understanding, and (iii) show limited capacity for inferring subtle humor.

-\paragraph{Limited ability in humor discovery.} Across settings, models consistently perform better on Open-ended QA than on Humor Explanation.
+\paragraph{Limited ability in humor discovery.} Across settings, MLLMs tend to perform better on open-ended QA than on humor explanation.
 This performance disparity reveals that they are limited in perceiving humor.
-For example, in the Text-Only setting, Qwen-2.5-VL-72B, whose score drops from 0.792 in QA to 0.553 in Humor Explanation.
-These findings suggest that models are more successful when the question itself provides explicit cues that direct attention to a specific humorous element in the scene.
-By contrast, the Humor Explanation task, which requires models to independently identify and articulate the source of humor without such guidance, poses a greater challenge.
-This indicates that while MLLMs are often able to reason about humor once it is highlighted for them, they struggle with the more cognitively demanding task of discovering humor directly from contextual cues.
+For example, in the Text-Only setting, Qwen2.5-VL, whose SentBERT score drops from 0.760 in QA to 0.543 in humor explanation.
+These findings suggest that MLLMs are more successful when the question itself provides explicit cues that direct attention to a specific humorous element in the scene.
+By contrast, the humor explanation task, which requires models to independently identify and articulate the source of humor without such guidance, poses a greater challenge.
+This indicates that while MLLMs are often able to reason about humor once it is highlighted for them, they struggle with the more cognitively-demanding task of discovering humor directly from contextual cues.

 \paragraph{Heavy reliance on linguistic cues for humor understanding.} Comparing text-based and video-based evaluations, we observe marked differences across all three tasks, where the Text-Only setting yields substantially higher scores than the video-based settings, implying that current MLLMs are heavily dependent on linguistic cues for humor understanding.
-For example, On Open-ended QA, Qwen-2.5-VL-72B achieves a SentBERT score of 0.792 with text input, but it plummets to 0.459 when presented with raw video (w/o audio).
+For example, on open-ended QA, Qwen2.5-VL achieves a SentBERT score of 0.760 with text input, but it plummets to 0.445 when presented with raw video (w/o audio).
 While the addition of audio provides a marginal but consistent performance boost, this gain is minimal compared to the contribution of text.
-This wide performance gap suggests that MLLMs' cross-modal fusion capabilities are still underdeveloped, leading them to rely predominantly on linguistic cues rather than effectively integrating visual and auditory signals.
-Thus, future work is well-suited for enhancing MLLMs beyond language understanding.
+This wide performance gap suggests that MLLMs' cross-modal fusion capabilities are still underdeveloped, leading them to rely on linguistic cues rather than effectively integrating visual and auditory signals.